smeed652/agent-os/instructions/core/create-spec.md

   **Task 1:** [FIRST_TASK_TITLE]
   [BRIEF_DESCRIPTION_OF_TASK_1_AND_SUBTASKS]

+  **Note:** I will create a feature branch for this implementation to keep the main branch clean and enable proper code review.

   Would you like me to proceed with implementing Task 1?
 I will focus only on this first task and its subtasks unless you specify otherwise.